 - Removable partial dentures

 The survival rate of the teeth which are restored is minimal as they already compromised.
-But these when replaced by dental implants are fused to the jaw bone by a process called osseointegration.
+However, these when replaced by dental implants are fused to the jaw bone by a process called osseointegration.
 This helps to form healthier bone around the dental implants.
-This helps to keep the implant firm further aiding in mastication, occlusion and acting as a natural tooth.
+In addition, this helps to keep the implant firm further aiding in mastication, occlusion and acting as a natural tooth.

 Patient Case Study Dental Implants; A great way replace missing teeth.

 Dental implants are a great way to replace missing teeth!
 The 3 types of implant include:

 Endosteal Implant: Firstly, Endosteal implants are the most common type of implant.
 Endosteum lines the inner surface of the medullary cavity of all long bones.
 An endosteal implant is a type of dental implant that is put into your jawbone as an artificial root to hold a replacement tooth.

 Sub-periosteal Implant: Secondly, They are fixed into the jaw bone but they rest on the top of the bone.
 Then a metal frame is placed under the gums with a post attached to it.
 The periosteum is a membrane that covers the outer surface of all bones, except at the articular surfaces (i.e. the parts within a joint space) of long bones.